Steravy/web-crawler/README.md

 ## <a name="challenges">🕸️ Challenges</a>
-The first challenge i have met was the factor time, because i get the challenge very close to the deadline, but i knew i could do it, an here it is.
-Another challenge faced was the fact that the Open Food Facts website is not a static website, so i had to use a headless browser to scrape the data and.
-I used Puppeteer to do this, and it worked very well.
-The pattern of the elements varies from product to product, so i had to create a set of rules to scrape the data from the website.
-Finding a pattern that would do the job took some time.
-I believe there is still a lot of work to do, but the deadline have to be respected.
-Scrapping the data from the website was the most challenging part of the project, but i have learned a lot from it.
-I now know the meaning of the data mining term.
-Open Food Facts is a very rich website, but the structure and all the indentation layer makes it a little bit hard to scrape the data.
+The first challenge I encountered was the time factor because I received the task very close to the deadline.
+However, I knew I could overcome it, and here is the result.
+Another challenge I faced was the dynamic nature of the Open Food Facts website; it is not static.
+Therefore, I had to use a headless browser to scrape the data.
+I utilized Puppeteer for this purpose, and it performed exceptionally well.
+The element patterns vary from product to product, requiring me to establish a set of rules for data scraping.
+Discovering a pattern that would effectively accomplish the task took some time.
+While there is still much work to be done, the deadline must be respected.
+Scraping data from the website proved to be the most challenging aspect of the project, yet it provided significant learning opportunities.
+I now understand the concept of data mining.
+Open Food Facts is a comprehensive website, but its complex structure and indentation layers make data scraping a bit challenging.

 ## Author
 [Stefan Vitoria](https://github.com/Steravy)